TumzeeAnalyst/SQL-Project-Layoffs/EDA.md

 GROUP BY YEAR(`date`)
 ORDER BY 1 DESC;

+-- To know the sum of total layoffs by Month

 SELECT SUBSTRING(`date`, 1, 7) AS MONTH, SUM(total_laid_off)
 FROM layoffs_static2
 WHERE SUBSTRING(`date`, 1, 7) IS NOT NULL
 GROUP BY MONTH
 ORDER BY 1 ASC;

 WITH rolling_total AS
 (